duff2013/SDI12_T3/README.md

 > SDI12 is a single wire serial protocol that uses inverted 5V logic levels, specifically (1200 baud, 7E1) for bi-directional data flow with one Master and many Slaves.
 This library sets up the Freescale Cortex one-wire protocol for each of its 3 Hardware Serial ports TX pin along with critical timing - Break and Mark signals to wake the sensor bus.
 This makes effectivaly 3 seperate SDI12 buses that can be used or not.
 Since SDI12 is Master-Slave, many different types of sensor can share the same bus through the use of unique address for each senor.

 <br>
-Since Teensy are 3.3V micrcontrollers it is actually out of SDI12 specification:
+Since Teensy are 3.3V micrcontrollers it is actually out of SDI12 specification:<br>
-1. Spacing (3.5V to 5V).
+1. Spacing (3.5V to 5V)<br>
 2. Marking (-0.5V to 1V)<br>

 Though all the sensors listed below will still work with 3.3V signals.
 I'm working on proper level shifting to be in spec.